nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-User inputs a field that does not exist (e.g. adding a nonexistent /q field)
+User inputs a field that does not exist (e.g. adding a nonexistent /q field).

     * 3b1.
-TutorRec shows an error message
+TutorRec shows an error message.

         Use case resumes at step 2.